-I'm originally from Germany, where I conducted my undergraduate degree in Biology.
-I moved to Australia to do my Honours on the impact of tourism on bottlenose dolphins in South Australia.
+I'm originally from Germany, where I conducted my undergraduate degree in Biology at the University of Osnabrück.
+In 2010, I moved to Australia to do my Honours on the impact of tourism on bottlenose dolphins in South Australia.
 After working as a research assistant on different projects in the CEBEL Lab, I conducted my PhD with the BirdLab investigating hybridisation in Darwins tree finches on the Galapagos Archipelago.

-Since 2018 I am a postdoctoral research fellow investigating the foraging ecology of toothed whales at Massey University, Auckland, New Zealand.
+In 2018 I was a postdoctoral research fellow investigating the foraging ecology of toothed whales at the Coastal-Marine Research Group at Massey University, Auckland, New Zealand.